jasontaylordev/CleanArchitecture/README.md

 Running database migrations is easy.
 Ensure you add the following flags to your command (values assume you are executing from repository root)

 * `--project src/Infrastructure` (optional if in this folder)
-* `--startup-project src/WebUI` or `--startup-project src/WebApi` (Web API only)
+* `--startup-project src/Web`
 * `--output-dir Data/Migrations`

 For example, to add a new migration from the root folder:

- `dotnet ef migrations add "SampleMigration" --project src\Infrastructure --startup-project src\WebUI --output-dir Data\Migrations`
+ `dotnet ef migrations add "SampleMigration" --project src\Infrastructure --startup-project src\Web --output-dir Data\Migrations`

 ## Deploy